eabg/django-ftp-deploy/docs/usage.rst

   | - Restorable flag
   | - Status

-  If the list contain deploys that you don't want to restore you can skip them by clicking the ``Skip`` button assigned to the failed deployment.
+  If the list contain deploys that you don't want to restore you can skip them by clicking the ``Skip`` button.

   .. warning:: **Skipping deploys may cause inconsistent data between your repository and FTP files or may fail to restore deploys**.

    *Example*: if you skip a deploy with commit that creates a new file, and next deployment include commit that attempts to remove this file, the entire restore process would fail because of trying remove a file that actually doesn't exist.

-  The entire process of restore failed deploys is described in the `Restore Failed Deploys`_ section.
+  Restoring deploys is described in the `Restore Failed Deploys`_ section.

 * Recent Deploys